 Silk expanded much of his journalistic research into books; his most well known are Economics in Plain English (1978), Economics in the Real World (1984), and The American Establishment.

 Silk was drawn to economics by the Great Depression.
-During his undergraduate study at the University of Wisconsin, he was influenced by Keynesian theory and recently popularized views that economists should study micro-economics and not just macro-economics.
-Eventually Silk moved away from Keynesian theory, but advocated both government regulation and deregulation based on the particular economic situation.
+During his undergraduate study at the University of Wisconsin, he was influenced by Keynesian theory and recently popularized views that economists should study microeconomics and not just macr-economics.
+He eventually moved away from Keynesian theory but advocated both government regulation and deregulation based on the particular economic situation.
 He viewed economics as a branch of philosophy and believed that economics should improve the quality of life for people, especially the disadvantaged.

-- The Leonard Silk papers were received by the David M. Rubenstein Rare Book Manuscript Library as a transfer from the University of Wyoming in 2005 and 2008.
+- The Leonard Silk papers were received by the David M. Rubenstein Rare Book and Manuscript Library as transfers from the University of Wyoming in 2005 and 2008.

 - Processing information:

 Processed by University of Wyoming and Rubenstein Library staff.